act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ## Assumptions

 This rule assumes that one of the techniques listed here is used to comply to WCAG.
+Other methods could be used to pass this

 ## Accessibility Support